Vital-Vuillaume/Interactive-Carousel-for-Cesco-Leak/README.md

 ## Contribution

-Contributions are welcome!
-If you would like to improve this interactive carousel, please submit a pull request.
-We appreciate your help.
+I am open to contributions and suggestions to improve this site:

+1. You can fork the site.